 On July 25, 2018, the Court of Justice of the European Union (ECJ) judged that organisms created through many newer genome editing techniques are to be regulated as "GMOs" according to the EU legislation.
-This judgment subjects such organisms, and food and feed products containing these organisms, to the expensive and lengthy approval process as well as traceability, labelling and monitoring obligations of the EU.
-That ruling has significant potential negative consequences for EU innovation and EU agriculture.
-This judgment also has potential to create trade disruptions in the future.
+This judgment subjects such organisms, and food and feed products containing these organisms, to the expensive and lengthy approval process as well as traceability, labelling, and monitoring obligations of the EU.